Charities by Category: Communal

-Work Avenue assists people in earning a living either through creating work opportunities or helping businesses develop and flourish.
-We create opportunities for everyone, at any life stage, in any situation and provide people with essential lifelong skills, enabling them to become financially independent and support themselves and their families.
+Work Avenue assists people in earning a living either through helping people into work or assisting businesses to develop and flourish.
+We create opportunities for everyone, at any life stage, in any situation and provide people with essential lifelong skills, enabling them to become financially independent to support themselves and their families.

-Business Support: Supports entrepreneurs to increase the success rate and long term sustainability of their businesses through one-to-one advice and guidance; access to start up loans; mentoring, and co-working space.
+Business Support: supporting entrepreneurs to increase the long term sustainability of their businesses through one-to-one advice and guidance, group workshops and larger events; access to start up loans; mentoring, and co-working space.